lucib3196/qkd-starter-kit/src/servo_basics/Readme.md

-Here’s a cleaned-up and polished version of your README section 👇

----

 ## 🧩 Pin Layout and Servo Configuration Guide

 For reference on **GPIO pin layouts**, see the official GPIO Zero documentation: